 - Not able to hear highly critical feedback

-- Leaders, not into the habit of listening and who get out of touch of their teams
+- Leaders, not into the habit of listening and who get out of touch with their teams

-- Unwelcoming or not valued a diverse form of opinions
+- Unwelcoming or not valuing a diverse form of opinions

 Categories of Emotional Intelligence Skills